Vyral/amy-smits/_posts/2019-03-05-our-new-vip-program-and-some-great-nordic-ski-areas.md

 It’s winter break in the mountains, so we snuck off to our home in Puerto Rico to start rebuilding it after Hurricane Maria last year.
 In the meantime, there are a few things I wanted to talk to you about.

 First off, I just wanted to let you know how appreciative we are of you, our friends and clients. **We are starting a new VIP program this month just for you.** Each month, we’ll give away 10 to 15 different gift cards to some great places in the Frisco area.
-All you need to do is register here so we make sure we have the correct information.
+All you need to do is <a href="https://share.hsforms.com/1vHyaCdCSRiuPa3fPPWFavg2gpo6" target="_blank">register here</a> so we make sure we have the correct information.
 When you win, we’ll send the gift card off to you or you can come pick it up.

 {% include pullquote.html %}